Investing in Private Markets

 15% +5% 25%

-For Illustrative puposes only
+For illustrative purposes only

-Since marketable equities typically experience steeper mark-to-market declines during bear markets, a portfolio initially allocated 65%/20%/15% to public equity, private markets and fixed income, respectively, would emerge from a steep downturn (as shown in the above chart) at roughly 51%/25%/25%.
-In the same portfolio, unfunded commitments, a fixed dollar amount that initially represented 9% of the portfolio, would increase to 15% of the client’s assets.
+In the same portfolio, unfunded commitments, a fixed dollar amount that initially represented 7% to 9% of the portfolio, would increase to 15% of the client’s assets.
 Total private markets exposure and unfunded commitments could increase from a normal portfolio weight of 27% to 29% to as high as a 40% weight in a drastic scenario like this one.

 Consider what happened to several endowments during the 2008 global financial crisis.
 As many of these institutions overallocated to private investments, their private markets exposure and unfunded commitments increased to uncomfortably high levels.
 As a result, many institutions put pressure on private fund managers to reduce or release commitments due to concern about the lack of liquidity in their portfolios.
-Moreover, institutions were forced to borrow to fund potential commitments.
-Today top institutions track unfunded commitments closely and have robust plans for funding these calls when they come due.
+Moreover, some institutions were forced to borrow to fund potential commitments.
+Today, top institutions track unfunded commitments closely and have robust plans for funding these calls when they come due.

 While aggressive private markets allocations may be more palatable to some growth-oriented investors, the risk of being overallocated to the private markets underscores our conservative approach to portfolio construction.
-With that said, BBH works hand-in-hand with our clients to better understand their liquidity preferences, spending needs and time horizons to determine appropriate long-term private markets allocations for each client.

 Conclusion

 At BBH, we believe that systematically allocating to private markets can benefit client portfolios.
-When done correctly, private markets investing exposes client portfolios to a rich universe of high-quality investments that are not available in the public markets.
-Private equity allocations must be managed carefully, however, and clients must ensure they are diversified across both vintage years and strategies, while paying particular attention to the amounts they commit.
-IRG focuses on all of these dynamics before recommending a new private fund for suitable clients, and BBH relationship managers are always available to help clients through the process of building exposure to these illiquid assets over time.
+When done correctly, investing in private markets exposes client portfolios to a rich universe of high-quality investments that are not available in the public markets.
+Private equity allocations must be managed carefully, however, and clients must ensure they are diversified across both vintage years and strategies while paying particular attention to the amounts they commit.

 Private market funds are only available to qualified investors.
 Generally, they would include persons who are “Qualified Purchasers” for the purpose of the Investment Company Act of 1940 and “Accredited Investors” for the purpose of the Securities Act of 1933 and non-U.S. Professional Investors.
 Additionally, an investor in a private market funds should be aware that they will be required to bear the financial risk of this investment for a significant period of time.

-2 Generally financial engineering in private equity means levering the company with excessive amounts of debt.
+2Generally, financial engineering in private equity means levering the company with debt.

-4 The general partner is a part owner and manager of the investment partnership and has discretion to make investment decisions on behalf of the limited partners.
+3The general partner is a part owner and manager of the investment partnership and has discretion to make investment decisions on behalf of the limited partners.
 Limited partners are investors or “silent” partners in an investment partnership.

-Brown Brothers Harriman & Co. (“BBH”) may be used as a generic term to reference the company as a whole and/or its various subsidiaries generally.
+Brown Brothers Harriman & Co. (“BBH”) may be used to reference the company as a whole and/or its various subsidiaries generally.
 This material and any products or services may be issued or provided in multiple jurisdictions by duly authorized and regulated subsidiaries.
 This material is for general information and reference purposes only and does not constitute legal, tax or investment advice and is not intended as an offer to sell, or a solicitation to buy securities, services or investment products.
 Any reference to tax matters is not intended to be used, and may not be used, for purposes of avoiding penalties under the U.S. Internal Revenue Code, or other applicable tax regimes, or for promotion, marketing or recommendation to third parties.
 All information has been obtained from sources believed to be reliable, but accuracy is not guaranteed, and reliance should not be placed on the information presented.
 This material may not be reproduced, copied or transmitted, or any of the content disclosed to third parties, without the permission of BBH.
 All trademarks and service marks included are the property of BBH or their respective owners. © Brown Brothers Harriman & Co.
 2022.
 All rights reserved.
-PB-04984-2022-01-06
+PB-06413-2023-05-18

 As of June 15, 2022 Internet Explorer 11 is not supported by BBH.com.